Lalithdeepakram/Dental-tooth/README.md

 ## 🏆 Conclusion

-This simulator provides a **safe, interactive, and intelligent learning platform** for dental students by combining practical simulation with AI-based evaluation and theoretical assessment.
+This simulator provides a safe, interactive, and intelligent learning platform** for dental students by combining practical simulation with AI-based evaluation and theoretical assessment.

----

-## 📌 Future Enhancements

-* More dental procedures
-* Advanced AI (ML-based evaluation)
-* Multiplayer training mode
-* VR integration

----

-## 👨‍💻 Author

-* Lalith

----